bellmit/attic/README.md

 Got a copy of the code?
 Want to tinker with it?
 Great.

-1. Install dependencies.
-You'll need to re-run this after merging upstream changes, to ensure that the correct versions of various libs and tools are installed:
+1. Build the code:

-        npm install
+        ./gradlew stage

 2. Start the server.
-By default, it runs on port 5000, but you can change the port with the `--port` option:
+By default, it runs on port 6000, but you can change the port with the `PORT` environment variable:

-        node server.js --port 5000
+        java -jar build/libs/login-box-all.jar server

-3. Visit http://localhost:5000/ to open the app.
+3. Visit http://localhost:6000/ to open the app.

 To shut down the server, hit Ctrl-C (Ctrl-Break on Windows).